bcreane/bcreane.github.io/_posts/2018-04-03-google-app-engine.md

 with fewer than 100 directories and 500 files.
 The generated `app.yaml` is big, but not impossibly big.

-# You don't know the mime type for scripts or yaml?
+# GAE issue: mime type for scripts or yaml?
 Really?

 Most webservers give you a robust pre-populated list of mime types.
 There are only about a dozen file suffixes in our site, e.g. `yaml`, `txt`, `html`, `jpg`.